deviceinsight/ux4iot-react/README.md

 Use the hooks in this library to implement your use cases for live data and for controlling devices.

-As an example: Using live data in your react application will be as easy as writing
+As an example: Using live data in your React application will be as easy as writing

 ```js
 const myTelemetry = useSingleTelemetry('myDevice', 'myTelemetry');